-Symptoms of Aggression in Guinea Pigs
+Signs and Symptoms of Aggression in Guinea Pigs

 These signs of hostility usually subside if one of the opponents backs down and does not respond to the intimidating moves of the other.
 When picking a fight, the male guinea pigs mount on each other’s backs to show dominance.

-Factors Influencing Aggression in Guinea Pigs
+Factors That Cause Aggressive Behavior in Guinea Pigs

-There are various reasons that aggravate aggression in these cute, little, affectionate pets.
-At times, moving into a new place, they might want to mark their territory or show dominance over others.
-This is a natural procedure that many species follow when they get into a new place.
+There are various reasons that aggravate aggression in guinea pigs.
+Sometimes when moving into a new place, they might want to mark their territory or show dominance over other guinea pigs.
+This is a natural behavior that many species follow when they get into a new place.

 While two male guinea pigs can live together in harmony, the same might not be true when both genders are living together.
-If two males are living in presence of a female guinea pig, they are much more likely to insinuate fights and acts of aggression.
+If two males are living in the presence of a female guinea pig, they are will likely insinuate fights and acts of aggression.

 When guinea pigs fight, their easy targets are ears of their opponent.
 In order to determine if their aggression is alarming, you should check for injuries on the ears of their cage-mates.